toucan-project/TOUCAN/README.md

 Specify the sudo password for the `deploy` user, and run the `ansible-vault encrypt` command again, to encrypt the vault.

+#### Generate a CA certificate
+The syslog server is setup with mTLS.
+Clients need to be authenticated with a client certificate.
+To generate the certificates go into the `CA/managed_certificates` and run `./generate_ca.sh`.
+If you do not feel like repeating yourself, fill out some details in `openssl.cnf` under `req_distinguished_name`.

+When done generating the certificate, and before making a deployment, generate two client certificates.
+Go back into `CA` and run `./add_new_client.sh`.
+For the first certificate, fill out the fully qualified hostname of the main (syslog) server.
+As defined by the `syslog_host` Ansible value.
+In the case of our (mock) configuration, this would be: `toucan.example.org`.

+The second client certificate can be generated with either the hostname of the canary node server, or the IP address.
+Remember the 'node hashe', as you need to define the hash when running the deployment, so that Ansible knows which certificate to pick up.

 ## Installation
 Initialize the submodule containing the Ansible deploy scripts.